Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Do I still have an edge here, or am I trying to force one?

-For NSM purposes, this is interoception as decision support.
-You are not checking the body to become more self-absorbed.
-You are checking the body because state is part of the decision context.
+For Nervous System Mastery purposes, this is interoception as decision support.
+You're checking the body because state is part of the decision context.

-Chris’s improvement principle is that progress is proportional to the tightness of feedback loops: notice where things stand, compare that with where you want them to be, take a small action, and observe what changes.1
+Chris's improvement principle: progress is proportional to the tightness of your feedback loops.
+Notice where things stand, compare that with where you want them to be, take a small action, observe what changes.

 Build three loops: